-The Healthcare Network of Southwest Florida believes that everybody is entitled to affordable health care.
+Healthcare Network of Southwest Florida believes that everybody is entitled to affordable health care.

 How Does Healthcare Network Offer a Discount on Services?
-The Healthcare Network is a “Federally Qualified Health Center.”
+Healthcare Network is a “Federally Qualified Health Center.”
 We offer a Sliding Fee Scale Program that reduces fees on services for qualified patients.
 We are able to do this because we are partially supported by federal grants.
 This support does not cover the full cost of all the services we provide, therefore, patient payments are vital to our ability to provide the care you need at a discounted rate.

 What is a Sliding Fee Program?
-The Healthcare Network of Southwest Florida offers a program that reduces fees charged to uninsured patients based on their income and family size.
+Healthcare Network of Southwest Florida offers a program that reduces fees charged to uninsured patients based on their income and family size.
 We base patient eligibility for this program on percentages of “Poverty Levels” determined annually by the federal government.
 Fees are determined either by a minimum fee or a percentage of the full charges.
 Insured patients may benefit from this plan as non-covered services may also be subject to a fee reduction.

 How Do I Qualify?
-Like every program, the Healthcare Network Sliding Fee Scale Program has requirements.
+Like every program, Healthcare Network Sliding Fee Scale Program has requirements.
 The federal government requires that we obtain specific information from our patients prior to determining eligibility and establishing a sliding fee level.
 Determinations are not made until the required documentation has been provided.

 Applying for Sliding Fee Scale? – This is what you need to bring prior to or on the day of your appointment.

 In order for you to qualify for our Sliding Fee Scale program, you must fill out an application and provide one (1) of the documents below.

 Pay stubs (most recent 4 weeks of income) or,

 Most recent Income Tax Return (attach Schedule C if self employed) – Expires 04/15 of the following year or,